marijnh/Eloquent-JavaScript/04_data.md

 {{index "JSON.stringify function", "JSON.parse function", serialization, deserialization, parsing}}

-JavaScript gives us functions, `JSON.stringify` and `JSON.parse`, that convert data to and from this format.
+JavaScript gives us the functions `JSON.stringify` and `JSON.parse` to convert data to and from this format.
 The first takes a JavaScript value and returns a JSON-encoded string.
 The second takes such a string and converts it to the value it encodes.